ig3/srf-scheduler/README.md

 The average new cards per day is a linear average of new cards per day over the past 14 days (336 hours) of study.
 This is a sliding window ending at the current time, not calendar days.

-On the first day of study, the current day is included in calculation of daily averages, because there is no data available for complete days of study.

 ### review card selection